Codrhyme/Codrhyme/README.md

 - 👋 Hi, I’m @Codrhyme
-- 👀 I’m interested in coding, programming
+- 👀 I’m interested in coding and programming
 - 🌱 I’m currently learning nobody is perfect
 - 💞️ I’m looking to collaborate on (nothing for now)
 - 📫 How to reach me telegram